 - Minimum Account Value

-This value is what makes a fixed index annuity an insurance product, not a securities product.
+This value makes a fixed index annuity an insurance product, not a securities product.
 As a result, you’re protected from market loss.

 The Guaranteed Minimum Value formula is equal to the single premium paid, less partial surrenders, and any Surrender Charges deducted for the partial surrenders, less premium taxes, if applicable, with interest at the Guaranteed Minimum Value Interest Rate stated in your contract, fewer Surrender Charges.

-This value comes into play if you earn zero every year for the entirety of your annuity contract.
+This value comes into play if you earn zero yearly for your annuity contract.
 Think “Great Depression.”

 How will the Annuity Account Value Grow?